Oliver Vitouch: Presidencies

 On 9 June 2016 a group of identitarians invaded a lecture on inclusion at the University of Klagenfurt.
 Aiming to keep hold of the squad leader until the police arrives, Vitouch was punched in the stomach.
 The offender was convicted of aggravated assault on 12 July 2019 by the criminal court in Graz.

 As Vice-President of Universities Austria, Vitouch was significantly involved into the emergence of the initiative Universities for Enlightenment (U4E), sustained by the Rectors' Conferences of Austria, Croatia, the Czech Republic, Germany, Italy, Poland, Serbia, Switzerland, Slovakia, and Slovenia.
 This was triggered by the expulsion of the Central European University by the Hungarian government, the governmental reorganization of Hungarian Universities, and the government/university conflicts in Poland and the Czech Republic.
 The ten Rectors' Conferences signed the "Vienna Statement" in December 2018.

 Due to the course of the COVID-19 pandemic, Vitouch announced in early November 2021 that the University of Klagenfurt will be requiring COVID vaccination for all community members who partake in on-campus activities.
 At the Global Student Satisfaction Awards 2021, provided by Studyportals, the University of Klagenfurt had come off as global winner for the best COVID-19 Crisis Management.

-In January 2022, Vitouch ran for President of the University of Vienna for the four-year term starting with October 2022.
+In January 2022, Vitouch ran for rector of the University of Vienna for the four-year term starting with October 2022.
 The process was accompanied by the executive search firm Egon Zehnder.
 Vitouch was shortlisted by the search committee and, after public hearings, by the university's Senate.
-On April 30, the Board of trustees decided for Sebastian Schütze, an art historian and incumbent dean of the university.
+On April 30, the Board of Trustees decided for Sebastian Schütze, an art historian and incumbent dean of the university.

+Vitouch's third term as rector of the University of Klagenfurt ended in October 2024, when he resumed his duties as a full professor.
+He spent November/December 2025 as a Visiting Researcher at the University of Cambridge.
+In June 2026, he served as a peer reviewer for the German Rectors' Conference in the Internationalization of Universities audit of Heidelberg University.
+For the term from July 2026 to June 2031, Vitouch was appointed by the Federal Government of Austria to the Board of Trustees of the Institute of Science and Technology Austria (ISTA), a research institute established in 2009 and modeled after ETH Zurich, the Max Planck Society, and the Weizmann Institute of Science.